ZouWenXuan/Spike-and-Slab-RNN/README.md

 # Some Instructions

-- The code are divided for different sections.
+- The code of the paper is divided into different sections.
+Among them, our network structure is placed in the model.py file in each section.
+- The result data is too large to upload, please contact me if you need it.
 - Please contact me if you have any questions about this code.
 My email: zouwx5@mail2.sysu.edu.cn